 Skills Assessment FAQ

 As a new Seneca student, you may be required to book an appointment and write the Skills Assessment, even if you have written a pre-admission test.
 This assessment is done after you have accepted your offer of admission.
 This assessment is done after you have accepted your offer of admission and have paid the required fees.
-The purpose of this assessment is simply to place you in the appropriate English and/or math course for your program.
+The purpose of this assessment is simply to place you in the appropriate math course for your program.
 Act quickly — there are very limited appointments available and the Test Centre cannot guarantee that you will be able to complete your assessment prior to the start of the semester.
 This may result in an incomplete timetable for your first semester.

 All costs for Skills Assessments are paid for by Seneca.
 There is no charge for you to write your Skills Assessment.